 My beautiful Mother was resting in her eternal peace, and the miracle had already been performed.
 I didn’t even see it.
 For weeks, I walked around angry all while trying to plead my case as to why I knew that my way was BEST for her.
 I was selfishly ignoring the fact that she had already made peace with God.

 A few Sundays ago at Church of the Highlands, I sat next to a sweet lady who was visiting her daughter in college for the weekend.
-She told me about a message that my Pastor, Chris Hodges, shared after the passing of her Mother.
+She told me about a message that the pastor, Chris Hodges, shared after the passing of her Mother.
 She also mentioned that the same message ushered in a place of freedom during her process of grieving and healing.
 She didn’t know me and she most certainly did not know that my Mother had passed away.

 Do you see how God will align people to walk right into your path to give you an encouraging word?